 Scottie was more human than Michael, better at relating with other players.

 He says that in every successful team he’s coached, players had a clear idea of their role in the team.
-Having a clear structure helps reduce the players’ anxiety and stress because there’s no need jostle around for power and positions.
+Having a clear structure helps reduce the players’ anxiety and stress because there’s no need to jostle around for power and positions.

 Chapter 10: WORLD IN FLUX